thedynamiclinker/sudocode/etc/apache/San 2.md

 1: YOU'RE ONE TO TA---

-> \[Guy with the long name] attended lectures given by Brouwer in later years, and commented: "Even though his most important research contributions were in topology, Brouwer never gave courses in topology, but always on — and only on — the foundations of his intuitionism.
+> \[Guy with the long name] attended lectures given by Brouwer in later years, and commented: "Even though his most important research contributions were in topology, Brouwer never gave courses in topology, but always on 一 and only on 一 the foundations of his intuitionism.
 It seemed that he was no longer convinced of his results in topology because they were not correct from the point of view of intuitionism, and he judged everything he had done before, his greatest output, false according to his philosophy."
 >
 > -The Dynamic Read-Writable Free Encyclopedic Repository of the Modern State of Human Knowledge